Mighty Mouse in the Great Space Chase: Story

 Upon arriving at Humongo, Mighty Mouse lands the ship at the repair facilities, while Harry takes pictures of the secret installations with a camera.
 Mighty Mouse asks the mechanics (two robot mice) to fix the ship while mentioning the problem, and Humongo's giant mice ask him for autographs.
-He lets the fake Pearl know he's going to the gym for a workout, after pointing out that "she" could have just bought the postcard set instead of taking all the pictures.
+He lets the fake Pearl know that he is going to the gym for a workout, after pointing out that "she" could have just bought the postcard set instead of taking all the pictures.

 Harry successfully gets through to the crew upon attempting contact, but accidentally opens the Save Our Necklace, allowing Mighty Mouse to see the truth: Harry's brain in inside Pearl's body.
-Harry also threatens his crew that he'll personally exile them to the dog squad (a crew of dogs inside a dogship that is trapped inside the Domesday Device), and the crew snap to attention.
+Harry also threatens his crew that he will personally exile them to the dog squad (a crew of dogs inside a dogship that is trapped inside the Doomsday Device), and the crew snap to attention.
 Swifty then exclaims to himself that Harry is in jail, but hears Harry scream at him that the brains are switched, and that Pearl has been captured.
-Harry even reveals that he found the location of the Domesday Device, then notices the necklace, wondering what it is, but doesn't care in the end.
+Harry even reveals that he found the location of the Doomsday Device, then notices the necklace, wondering what it is, but doesn't care in the end.
 Mighty Mouse flies off to save Pearl from the catship.

 Upon breaking into the jail cell, Mighty Mouse reveals to Pearl that he has discovered the brains are switched, after she panics upon seeing him.
 She gives him a kiss, but he coughs and chokes, asking her to wait until she's back in her own body.
 She apologizes, stating that she lost her head.
 He opens the jail cell door and leads her to the Psycho-Recycler, and a crew member spots him and sounds the alarm.
 However, the crew is too late; they catch Mighty Mouse in the act of switching the brains back, by running in a wheel that revs up enough energy, and commanding Pearl to push the button at the right moment.
 When she does, the brains are switched back to normal.
 Now Harry is back aboard the ship, and Pearl is on the planet Humongo.
 He beats up his crew members who prevent him from attacking Mighty Mouse, since the crew was too stupid to determine the brains were switched back.
 Harry then screams at the crew to fly the ship to Humongo.
 Upon arriving, the crew beams the duo down (although the member beams himself down first by accident).